Fourth edition of the Innovation for Crisis Management (I4CM) event

 What was the focus of this 4th edition?

-This edition focused on volunteer management in a crisis situation, with special attention being paid to issues around organised volunteers, spontaneous volunteers and psychosocial support to volunteers.
-This edition also gave the participants an opportunity to learn about the latest development regarding the organisation of the fourth Trial in Styria (Austria) in September 2019, whose focus is also on Volunteer Management.
+This edition hosted by the Danish Red Cross focused on volunteer management in a crisis situation, with special attention being paid to issues around organised volunteers, spontaneous volunteers and psychosocial support to volunteers.
+This edition also gave the participants an opportunity to learn about the latest development regarding the organisation of the fourth Trial in Styria (Austria) in September 2019, whose focus was also on Volunteer Management.

 The concept & programme in a nutshell!